anglyan/anglyan.github.io/docs/research/electronic.md

 hottest material out there, but it is key for advanced power electronics and also provides a pathway to enable computing under extreme environments, such as high temperature and high radiation.
-It is also a promising subtrate for quantum computing.
+It is also a promising substrate for quantum computing.
 Finally, SiC is an important constituent of presolar grains, primordial material that predates the formation of the solar system.